-The F1 races at the British circuit are usually held in the second week in July.
+This year the F1 races at the British will be held 17 – 19 July 2020.
 As with all races, the race occurs over the weekend starting on Friday and ending on Sunday.
 The race begins with a series of practice and qualifying sessions to determine the positions of drivers on the racing grid.

 Typically, the primary race of the British Grand Prix start time is 2:00PM (British Standard Time) on the Sunday of the race weekend.
 Drivers take a position on the grid based on the quickness recorded from the time laps achieved in the qualifying sessions.
 With a 52 lap race and race distance of 4,649 km, Silverstone remains one of the fastest tracks on the F1 calendar for drivers to pit their wits.